Schiwon / Schevan / Schiwan family

 Place where marriage was contracted: Sheboygan, Wis.

-By what ceremony contracted: according to the rites of
+By what ceremony contracted: according to the rites of the Lutheran church

 Names of subscribing witnesses: Joseph Steffen, Emil Birr, Louise Spande, Ida Wolfgram